 Red Tape and Local Tips: If you want a fighting chance at a less-crowded experience, go for sunrise.
 Keep in mind that there is now a shuttle and permit system.
 Also, don’t be an ass, you are not allowed to swim or climb around on the logs here.

 Does Sky Pond sound too intense?
-Simply hike to Loch Vale instead. this moderate hike is a great way to get the beautiful scenery of alpine lakes in Colorado without the lung-busting elevation gain.
+Simply hike to Loch Vale instead.
+In fact, this is one of the best hikes in Rocky Mountain National Park.
+This moderate hike is a great way to get the beautiful scenery of alpine lakes in Colorado without the lung-busting elevation gain.
 Bring your camera and pack some tasty snacks!

 Distance: 5.4 miles